Distance Learning Ph.D. Programs

 University of Colorado at Denver

 The University of Colorado offers several hundred courses and over a dozen degree programs completely online through CU Online.
 All online courses are taught by the same professors that teach on-campus courses.
-The University of Colorado at Denver (UCD) was one of the first universities in the U.S. to offer fully accredited online degree programs.
+The University of Colorado at Denver was one of the first universities in the U.S. to offer fully accredited online degree programs.
 Programs have been available since 1996 and are accredited through the North Central Association of Colleges and Schools.
 Exams may be taken online at home or at a physical testing center.
-The school currently offers four online doctoral degree programs, including a Ph.D. in Nursing program.
+The school currently offers a Ph.D. in Nursing program.

 Indiana State University

-Indiana State University, established in 1865, offers courses, degree programs and professional development programs in distance learning formats.
+Indiana State University, established in 1865, offers courses, degree programs, and professional development programs in distance learning formats.
 Other programs are offered as distance friendly, meaning they require minimal campus visits.
-More than 30 programs are offered in a distance education format via the Web.
-Technologies like Web conferencing, audio streaming and video feeds may be used to deliver courses.
-Distance education doctoral degree programs offered include:
+The three online Ph.D. programs offered at the school are:

 - Ph.D. in Technology Management